The Sleeping Car Murders: Reception

 The New York Times said Costa-Gavras "whips it up with a lot of camera trickery and an abundance of cinematic style" but added that "the plot gets so thick and calculated that it becomes temporarily congealed."
 TV Guide called it "an intriguing, highly entertaining thriller" and praised "Costa-Gavras' taut direction" that "propels this somewhat impenetrable mystery along at breakneck speed."
 Time Out said that "the ending is one of those ingenious absurdities that haunt the genre, but the lively pace and attention to detail make up for the implausibility."

+Awards

+Simone Signoret received a nomination for Best Foreign Actress at the 1967 British Academy Film Awards for her performance.
+The film also won Best Foreign Film at the 38th National Board of Review Awards, and was also listed among the award ceremonies winners for Best Foreign Films.
+It was also nominated for the 1967 Edgar Allan Poe Award for Best Motion Picture.